os2display/docs/Installation guide.md

 In the administration menu there is a menu option to enable/disable imported templates.

 ### Cron
 The system uses a cron job to push content from the administration interface to the middleware.
-To setup this push command to run every minute.
+To push content every minute edit crontab and add the line below, it will one push new content and updates.
 <pre>
 crontab -e
 </pre>

-Add this the the crontab.
+Add this to crontab.
 <pre>
 */1 * * * * /usr/bin/php /home/www/[client name]_aroskanalen_dk/admin/app/console ik:cron > /dev/null 2>&1
 </pre>

 ### Nginx configuration